Worship and Service

 Abad / latreuo is the life of service — a devotion that belongs to Yahuah alone.
 In 88 Septuagint occurrences and 21 New Testament occurrences, it is never once directed toward the Messiah.
 Not by Paul.
 Not by Peter.
 Not by John.
 Not by any writer in the entire canon.
 If the early assembly believed Yahushua was Yahuah, they had a strange way of showing it.

 The Scriptures are consistent from Genesis to Revelation: Yahuah is the one we serve.
 The Messiah is the one through whom we reach Him.
 Every knee will bow at the name of Yahushua, and every tongue will confess his lordship — to the glory of the Father.
 That is not a trinitarian formula.
 It is the Royal Covenant fulfilled.
+It is the Son honoring the Father by faithfully carrying out his mission, and the Father honoring the Son by exalting him above every name.
 Two distinct persons.
 One clear direction of worship.
 And a distinction the original languages never let us forget.